Spoderboat/models/README.md

+#Models are in the folder called 'stl'
-#Ask Isaac if you want to be added to the repo
+ask Isaac if you need direct push permissions